alexpaul/SwiftUI/README.md

 # SwiftUI

-This repo contains SwiftUI Sample Code along with some Sample apps. `Text("Enjoy!")`
+This repo contains SwiftUI code which showcases `View` components like `List`, `AsyncImage` and much more.
+I've also created a few sample SwiftUI apps which you will find below. `Text("Enjoy!")`

 ![Screen Shot 2022-10-31 at 1 41 10 PM](https://user-images.githubusercontent.com/1819208/199073709-5de1df03-9e64-44c4-8784-cfe6f9177dca.png)